Skip to main content

 I am a dance scholar interested in the historical and anthropological study of movement and performance practices.
 In particular, I look at the transnational circulation of dancers and dances and research how this impacts identity and belief.
 I am interested in investigating the interplay between socio-political conditions and subjective embodiment and experience.
 I mainly focus on South Asian dance, but have done research also on African and European traditional dances.
 I have extensive experience in ethnographic methods.
 I have joined Kingston University Dance Department in 2014 and I teach dance anthropology, ethnography, post-colonial theories, research methods, as well as Indian classical dance (odissi) technique and yoga across all levels.
-I am presently investigating spirituality and wellbeing in the practice of odissi, and developing a research proposal on the perception of non-Asian individuals professionally involved in the practice of Indian classical dance both in India and in the UK.
+I am currently interested in spirituality and wellbeing in dance.

-I am interested in supervising research on South Asian dance, dance tourism and artists' mobility.
+I am interested in supervising research on South Asian dance, dance tourism and artists' mobility, transnational dance practices, dance and activism, environmental dance, embodied knowing, peer-led pedagogies and creative practices, spirituality and belief, identity and power struggles.
 I can provide support with research using ethnographic and embodied methods and generally rooted in anthropological, cultural and post-colonial studies.
 I can also support research with an element of practice if related to the above theoretical framework.

 Shaping Experience in Dance: Transcultural Perspectives on Body, Mind and Self in the Practice of Odissi', Journal of Dance and Somatic Practice 2014 June, Volume 6, Issue 1.

 Sankofa: Politiche e Pratiche della Danza in Ghana, EdizioniAltravista Pavia, July 2010.

 Choreographing Resistance, Resisting Definitions: Ananya's contemporary Odissi and her pledge to social change, Pulse South Asian Dance and Music Magazine, Autumn 2016.